-If you are going to be doing podcasting, a Macbook Pro like any of these options is going to be perfect for the job.
+If you are going to be doing podcasting, an Apple Macbook Pro like any of these options is going to be perfect for the job.
 There is a reason why Macbooks are considered the best laptops going!

 If your computer runs Windows Vista, XP, 8 or 10 without any delays, your computer is then fit for podcasting, or it would be able to bear and manage the fresh audio load.
 Similarly, Macs that can handle OS 9 or later operating systems with aplomb should do good as well.
 Most computers that aren’t more than five years old should be fine.
 Windows XP is usually recommended as it’s much faster and easier to work with.

 If the RAM is upgrade-able, please go ahead with the upgrade as that would only make podcasting easier and smoother.
 Most audiophiles and professional podcasters have at least 8GB of RAM installed.
 Anything beyond 16GB is an overkill, however.
 At least, 2GB of memory should be free anytime to proceed with podcast processing.
 That said, a 2-4GB RAM stick should also suffice if you don’t usually multitask on your computer.

 Since most modern-day computers come with a lot more than 100GB of storage space, hard drive should not be a major point of consideration, as storing processed files would not take more than 100GB of space on your computer, even if you have the habit of hoarding all your files.
 But if you see yourself podcasting for years to come, you’re a hoarder and you keep the original files without compressing them to MP3, then additional storage space in the form of an external hard drive is mandatory.